UnitCareLtd/id-wallet/README.md

 ALPHA Release

-# Kairos Identity Wallet™
+# UnitCare Identity Wallet™
-#### Kairos Identity Wallet™ for Kairos Identity Token™
+#### UnitCare Identity Wallet™ for UnitCare Identity Token™

-The Identity (ID) Wallet™ is a client-side wallet dApp that implements the Kairos Protocol™ ([Human Identity Interface™](/contracts/HumanIdentity) + [Kairos Face Recognition API](https://www.kairos.com/docs/api)).
-Users have the ability to store, send, and receive [Kairos Identity (ID) Tokens™](/README.md#kairos-identity-token), as well as issue transaction requests to other ID Wallet™ users.
+The Identity (ID) Wallet™ is a client-side wallet dApp that implements the UnitCare Protocol™ ([Human Identity Interface™](/contracts/HumanIdentity) + [UnitCare Face Recognition API](https://www.unitcare.co/docs/api)).
+Users have the ability to store, send, and receive [UnitCare Identity (ID) Tokens™](/README.md#unitcare-identity-token), as well as issue transaction requests to other ID Wallet™ users.

 Because no existing wallets currently cater to the ID Token™ use cases, it will initially be the primary client interface used for holding and transacting ID Token™.
 Due to the fact that the ID Wallet™ is available for third-party integrations via an this open source code base, adoption by mobile and traditional web applications is entirely feasible.

 Projects that would benefit from a biometrically verified token transaction system, but don’t necessarily have the resources to create their own, are now able to reap the benefits from such an integration.

-#### Try our alpha release demo: https://wallet.kairos.com/
+#### Try our alpha release demo: https://wallet-demo.unitcare.co/

 ## Installation